homezhan/artoolkit-docs/Advanced_Topics/config_camera_stereo_tracking.md

 # Using Stereo Tracking

-## About Stereo Tracking

 ARToolKit is one of the few augmented reality tracking libraries with support for stereo tracking.
 What do we mean by stereo tracking?
 We mean that video streams from more than one camera can be simultaneously input into ARToolKit, and ARToolKit will extract tracking data from both video streams.
-When a tracked surface (a marker, a multimarker set, or a textured NFT surface) is in view of both cameras, the accuracy of tracking is potentially improved over the same tracking performed with a single camera.
+When a tracked surface (a [marker][marker_about], a [barcode marker][marker_barcode] a [multimarker set][marker_multi], or a [textured NFT surface][marker_nft_training]) is in view of both cameras, the accuracy of tracking is potentially improved over the same tracking performed with a single camera.

 Input from two cameras also provides the potential to display two images to the user, should that be appropriate, although it is perfectly permissible to display just one of the video streams while tracking from both.

-## Potential pitfalls
+Throughout this document, we will be referring to "left" and "right" cameras.
+We think of these cameras viewing a scene in the same sense as our eyes viewing the scene.
+That is, when looking at the scene in the same direction as the cameras are looking, we refer to the camera on our left as "left" and on our right as "right".
+Note, however, that the camera relationship need not actually be left and right.
+We could just as well name them "camera A" and "camera B" and use a stereo rig in which the cameras are offset vertically rather than horizontally, or even opposite each other!
+The only practical constraint is that both cameras will need to be able to see the tracked surface (marker or NFT texture) simultaneously for stereo tracking to be of advantage in improving accuracy.
+If only one camera can see the marker at once, the tracking quality will be the same for monocular tracking by that camera alone.

+The following sections will help advise on the best stereo system setup.

+##General Rules on Stereo Tracking
-In order to get improved tracking data from stereo camera input, each camera must be accurately calibrated (the *lens calibrations*) and the relationship between the two cameras (the *stereo calibration*) must be precisely known.
-Fortunately, ARToolKit provides easy-to-use utilities to help with these tasks, calib_camera and calib_stereo, respectively.
+In order to get improved tracking data from stereo camera input, [each camera must be accurately calibrated][config_camera_calibration] (the lens calibrations) and the relationship between the two cameras (the *stereo calibration*) must be precisely known.
+Fortunately, ARToolKit provides easy-to-use utilities to help with these tasks, `calib_camera` and `calib_stereo`, respectively.
 However, it is generally not possible to use stereo tracking in situations where the cameras can move relative to each other during use.
 The expected scenario is a camera rig where the cameras are permanently mounted relative to each other, or are combined into a single physical housing.

 Stereo tracking will likely at least double the data being processed by ARToolKit, at all stages of the tracking pipeline.
 This requires careful consideration of the system used for the tracking.
 Here are some questions to consider: